-- Legislation that has protected volunteer firefighters from Victoria’s Country Fire Authority from hostile union takeover.
+- Legislation that protected volunteer firefighters from Victoria’s Country Fire Authority from hostile union takeover.

 - Landmark reforms to help working parents with child care, including abolishing the $7,500 cap for families (incomes up to $185,000) and a new Child Care Subsidy, which means around one million families will be better off.

-- A breakthrough agreement for schools funding, which replaces 27 secret deals and will provide needs based funding for all students.
-This delivers an extra $23.4 billion, or an average 50% funding increase for the average student over a decade.
+- A breakthrough agreement for schools funding, which replaces 27 secret deals and will provide needs based funding for all students and delivered an extra $23.4 billion, or an average 50% funding increase for the average student over a decade.

 - Better immunisations, including successful implementation of the No Jab, No Pay policy has result in 210,000 extra children being immunised in the first year.
 Further, all 12 and 13 year olds will now get free protection against HPV virus.

 - Taking action against domestic violence, with a record $275 million a year investment to improve frontline services; improve the legal system; ensure better, safer use of technology; and drive cultural change.